Dr-Emann/rift/docs/features/fault-injection.md

 4. **Monitor metrics** - Track fault injection rate and impact
 5. **Test in staging first** - Validate fault scenarios before production
 6. **Document scenarios** - Keep a runbook of chaos experiments
+7. **Use flow_id for isolation** - Namespace state by request/user ID to avoid cross-contamination